epccs/RPUno/Solenoid/README.md

 ## Overview

-Solenoid is an interactive command line program that demonstrates control of the K3 latching solenoid driver board using an ATmega328p pins.
+Solenoid is an interactive command line program that demonstrates control of the K3 latching solenoid driver board using the ATmega328p pins.

 ```
 RPUno   (digital)   K3